 Ashton, Ray E. Jr.; Ashton, Patricia Sawyer 1985, 1991.
 Handbook of Reptiles and Amphibians of Florida, Part Two : Lizards, Turtles & Crocodilians.
 Windward Publishing, Inc.

 Mount, Robert H. 1975.
 The Reptiles and Amphibians of Alabama.
 Auburn University, Agricultural Experiment Station.

-AUTHOR: Chris Nix, Wildlife Biologist, Alabama Division of Wildlife and Freshwater Fisheries
+Chris Nix, Wildlife Biologist, Alabama Division of Wildlife and Freshwater Fisheries